The LLC is the most popular legal entity to incorporate for new businesses..1 Learn how to make the most of an LLC business entity.

 After forming an LLC, it is imperative to track compliance obligations.
 Compliance requirements vary widely based on jurisdiction, line of business, and type of legal entity.

-Of course, you should substitute actual filing requirements for your business.
+You should substitute actual filing requirements for your business.
 This table gives you a framework to capture the essentials of any compliance filing.

 Officers and directors